thegetty/quire-docs/content/community/get-involved.md

 **Welcome to the Quire Community!**

-As an open-source tool and ever-evolving initiative, our community members' participation, feedback, and contributions are what enable us to continue fine-tuning, developing, and spreading the word about Quire.
-No matter what level of experience you have, we welcome all contributions, big and small.
+As an open-source tool and ever-evolving initiative, our community members' participation, feedback, and contributions are what enable us to continue developing, improving, and spreading the word about Quire.
+No matter what level of experience you have, we recognize and celebrate all community contributions, big and small.

 <div class="image-list">

 ## Answer Forum Questions

-Our [community forum](https://github.com/thegetty/quire/discussions) is a great place for Quire users to ask questions and have them answered by their peers.
-We welcome you to jump in and help your fellow community members navigate Quire.
+Our [community forum](https://github.com/thegetty/quire/discussions) is a great place for Quire users to seek advice and technical support from their peers.
+We encourage our community members to assist fellow Quire users and answer questions whenever possible.

 <div class="action-button">